rfns/wireframe/README.md

   write object.ForMethod("Booh").CallCount // 1
 ```

+> ⚠️ __WARNING:__ DO NOT attempt to spy persistent objects as this might lead to inconsistent behaviors.

 ## Verifiers

 Verifiers are bult-in services that evaluate the received value against the expectation defined by the test.
 You can use the output of a verifier combining it with an assertion.
 Whenever you use a mock, remember to test their expectations after acting.